 I’d like to offer up the idea of Recession Testing.
 Where Regression Testing does its best to test as little as possible, Recession testing insists of focusing on value and removing waste, just like we need to do in a Recession in order to be competitive.

 This means, instead of splitting a product into new and existing features, lets test all parts of a product with equal aggression, equal skepticism.
 When it comes to regression vs new feature bugs, lets make all bugs equal, not some more equal than others!

-If we do need to prioritise our work, lets do so on the basis of risk, What are the impact of change on the feature?
-What is the importance of the feature being tested?
+If we do need to prioritise our work, lets do so on the basis of it's great! risk, What are the impact of change on the feature?
+What is the importance of the viagra professional feature being tested?

 If you’re going to test a feature, do everyone a favour and test it like you mean it!
 Don’t give it some half baked, wishy washy run over, to check that its ok and then give the false assumption that you’ve properly tested it.
 Put the feature through its paces.
 The feature deserves your respect and more importantly you deserve to test in a cognitively challenging way.